 Recovering from a Tooth Extraction: What to Expect

-Preparing for a ?
+Preparing for a tooth extraction?
 While the procedure may seem daunting, it is important to know that it is often necessary in order to restore oral health.
 Modern-day dentistry has allowed for the evolution of technology, which reduces recovery times and pain.
 Nonetheless, there is still a short period of recovery, which requires a few simple aftercare steps.
 Keep reading to find out more!

 Tips for recovering after a tooth extraction